Rishabh is very big and integral part of our plan in next few months: Dravid | Sports-Games

 - India

-India head coach Rahul Dravid on Sunday made it clear that the under-fire Rishabh Pant is a ''big'' and ''integral'' part of the set-up heading into the T20 World Cup in Australia.
+India head coach Rahul Dravid has made it clear that the under-fire Rishabh Pant is a ''big'' and ''integral'' part of the set-up heading into the T20 World Cup in Australia.

 However, Dravid was very clear that Pant is going nowhere.

-''Personally, he would have liked to score a few more runs but it is not concerning him.
-Certainly, he is a very big part of our plans going ahead in next few months,'' Dravid said during the post-match press conference.
+''He would have liked to score a few more runs but it is not concerning him.
+Certainly, he is a very big part of our plans going ahead in the next few months,'' Dravid said during the post-match press conference.

 He was categorical that he won't judge someone based on one series -- whether it is batting form or captaincy.

-In fact, Dravid was impressed wit Pant's strike-rate of 158 plus during the IPL where he managed an underwhelming 340 runs for the Delhi Capitals.
+Dravid was impressed with Pant's strike rate of 158 plus during the IPL where he managed an underwhelming 340 runs for the Delhi Capitals.

 About his captaincy, Dravid felt that Pant did well considering that he led the side back in the series from 0-2 down.

 ''To bring a team back from 0-2 down and to level it at 2-2 and give us a chance to win was good.
 Captaincy is not about wins and losses only.
-He (Pant) is a young captain, growing as leader.
-It is too early to judge him and you don't want to do that after one series,'' Dravid was clear in his thought-process.
+He (Pant) is a young captain, growing as a leader.
+It is too early to judge him and you don't want to do that after one series,'' Dravid was clear in his thought process.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)